 In 2006, Goldsmith established The SIG Fund at the Smile Train.
 As a result of her donations, over 300 children received cleft palate operations, giving them new smiles and a second chance at life.

 In 2020, Goldsmith became a Ronald McDonald House sponsor.
 Ronald McDonald House provides room and board for families so they may remain close to their children hospitalized due to catastrophic illness.
+As of 2024, because of her donations, families have received 192 weeks free stay at Ronald McDonald Houses near their children.

 Improving Access to Higher Education